richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch_fromDataExplorer.md

 ```

 This means that any user with this HTML will be able to access search results from the associated index.<br>
-Simply removing the "queryKey" from the HTML will prevent hey-based access to data via the Demo App HTML.
+Simply removing the "queryKey" from the HTML will prevent key-based access to data via the Demo App HTML.<br>
+In fact, it will remove all access, so we need to modify index access to use Azure Active Directory.

 ### Step 2: Modify API Access Control